Hornbill-Docs/servicemanager-config/servicemanager-config/assets/custom-fields.md

 ## Adding and renaming custom fields for assets

+For a class-specific custom field, you can change its name when adding it, or afterward by clicking the **Field Properties** icon in its row.

-You can change the name of a class-specific custom field when adding it.
-You can also change its name in **Configuration > Service Manager > Assets > Common Custom Fields**.
-The **Common Custom Fields** view is also where you must go to change the name of a common custom field.
+For a common custom field, you change its name in **Configuration > Service Manager > Assets > Common Custom Fields**.

 ::: note
 If others in your organization also have the Asset Management Admin role, they can change the display name you have entered, or revert the custom field's name to the default.